 In many of these cases, the manufacturer of these defective parts would be liable for any accidents and damages sustained, but some circumstances may involve used car dealership’s negligence.

 While manufacturers must do their part to provide functioning components that don’t put drivers and others at risk, dealers also bear some responsibility in maintaining the vehicles on their lot.
 Dealers need to handle recalls when needed, and they also need to replace and repair parts as needed to keep vehicles in working condition before putting them up for sale.

 If dealers fail to perform proper maintenance or use defective replacement parts, this could lead to serious accidents.
 If a dealer is found to be liable for an accident because of negligence regarding vehicle upkeep, victims may be able to file a claim or lawsuit against them with the help of a car accident attorney.

 Proving That a Dealer Was Negligent

 If a dealer is responsible for an accident and resulting damages, victims may have a difficult time proving that the dealer’s negligence contributed to the accident.
 Individuals will have to investigate the specific part that caused the vehicle failure, along with the manufacturers and other parties outside of the dealer.
-This is why it’s often ideal to work with an attorney to help prove negligence and support a claim or lawsuit.
+This is why it’s often ideal to work with a car accident injury lawyer or attorney to help prove negligence and support a claim or lawsuit.

 Manufacturers may bear responsibility for defective parts in many cases, but negligent dealers that fail to maintain their vehicles before selling them could face repercussions if their negligence leads to an accident.